Two new Covid cases in Hawke's Bay, bringing total number to six - NZ Herald

 Hawke's Bay now has a total of six Covid-19 cases in the region, five of them linked to a case who visited fitness classes while positive.

+A new "close contact" location of interest has also been confirmed - Sazio Pasta Bar in Heretaunga St, Hastings.

+Everyone who was at Sazio on Saturday January 15 from 5pm to 7pm should self-isolate and get a test immediately.
+Further isolation and testing requirements will be provided by Public Health.

-The Ministry of Health will officially notify two new cases on Thursday, along with one case that missed the cut off on Wednesday
+The Ministry of Health will officially notify two new cases in Hawke's Bay on Thursday, along with one case that missed the cut off on Wednesday.

 One of the two new cases is linked to the Hastings fitness classes cluster, taking that cluster to five, while the other case is likely to have contracted Covid-19 out of the region.